Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

 1. **Trigger the Synapse Pipeline**

-   - In the **DEV** Synapse workspace, navigate to "Manage > Triggers".
-Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
+   - This solution starts the Trigger as part of deployment.
+You can turn the trigger on or off by opening the **DEV** Synapse workspace, navigating to "Manage > Triggers", then select the `T_Stor` trigger and activate/deactive it by clicking on the "Play"/"Pause" icon next to it.
 Click `Publish` to publish changes.
    - **Optional**.
 Trigger the Synapse Data Pipelines in the dev environment.
-      - In the Synapse workspace of the dev environment, navigate to "Author", then select the `P_Ingest_MelbParkingData`.
+      - In the Synapse workspace of the dev environment, navigate to "Author", then select the `P_MelbParkingData`.
       - Select "Trigger > Trigger Now".
       - To monitor the run, go to "Monitor > Pipeline runs".
       ![Pipeline Run](docs/images/SynapseRun.png?raw=true "Pipeline Run]")